 Top risk: equipment appraised at 38% of book value on average when independently inspected.
 Crane and bucket truck fleet requires physical inspection before LOI.

-Equipment book value vs. appraised value is the most systematically mispriced element in tree care deals.
+Equipment book value vs appraised value is the most systematically mispriced element in tree care deals.
 Cranes, bucket trucks, and chippers used in storm response and high-canopy removal accumulate wear that outpaces GAAP depreciation schedules.
 A crane on the books at $180K may appraise at $65K.
 A buyer who does not obtain an independent equipment appraisal before LOI is making a capital allocation assumption that the lender's appraiser will correct at commitment stage — at maximum disruption to the deal timeline.

 Storm normalization requires 5 years of revenue data, not 3.
 A 3-year average that includes two active storm years is still a distorted baseline in a market with cyclical storm patterns.
 Request year-by-year revenue broken into: (1) scheduled pruning and maintenance, (2) plant health care, (3) commercial contracts, (4) emergency/storm removal.
 The ratio of steady-state categories to emergency categories is the core underwriting question.
 Any seller who cannot produce this breakdown has an information gap that should affect how you structure the deal.

 Atlas for the numbers.
 Playbook for the framework.
-Scored Listings for the evidence.
+Apply it to the deal in front of you.

-Q2 2026 Industry Atlas
+Q1 2026 Industry Atlas

 Trailing-12-month band, structural conditions, sources, and methodology.
 Quarterly.
 Dated.
 Citable.
 Built to be forwarded by lenders.